Xuan-Lai/TCM-NER/README.md

 # TCM-NER
-The source code of the paper:
+The source code and Dataset of the paper:
 Qing Ye, Xuan Lai, Chunlei Cheng.
 Named entity recognition for traditional Chinese medicine with lexical enhancement and span method.
 ## Environment Requirement
     torch==1.7.1